JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-NormalContext - A pointer to an arbitrary data structure that was specified when the corresponding APC object was initialized.
+- *NormalContext* - A pointer to an arbitrary data structure that was specified when the corresponding APC object was initialized.
-SystemArgument1, SystemArgument2 - A set of two arguments that contain untyped data.
+- *SystemArgument1*, *SystemArgument2* - A set of two arguments that contain untyped data.

-The type of APC object to be initialized is determined by the presence or absence of the optional NormalRoutine parameter.
-If the NormalRoutine parameter is present, then a normal APC object is initialized and the values of the ApcMode and NormalContext parameters are stored in the APC object.
+The type of APC object to be initialized is determined by the presence or absence of the optional *NormalRoutine* parameter.
+If the *NormalRoutine* parameter is present, then a normal APC object is initialized and the values of the *ApcMode* and *NormalContext* parameters are stored in the APC object.
 Otherwise, a special APC object is initialized for execution in kernel mode.

-The Environment parameter specifies the execution environment of the specified APC object.
+The *Environment* parameter specifies the execution environment of the specified APC object.
 An APC object can be executed in the context of a thread's parent process or a process to which the thread has attached.

-The KernelRoutine parameter specifies the procedure that is to be called in kernel mode at IRQL APC_LEVEL.
+The *KernelRoutine* parameter specifies the procedure that is to be called in kernel mode at IRQL `APC_LEVEL`.
 This procedure is called with a copy of the parameters that are specified for the normal routine when the APC is initialized and can modify these parameters as necessary to alter the execution of the normal routine.
 If the normal routine is not specified when the APC is initialized, then any assignment to these parameters is ignored.

-If specified, the RundownRoutine parameter specifies a procedure that is to be called when a thread terminates with the APC object in its APC queue.
+If specified, the *RundownRoutine* parameter specifies a procedure that is to be called when a thread terminates with the APC object in its APC queue.
 The purpose of this routine is to allow for special disposition of the APC object during thread rundown.

-If specified, the NormalRoutine parameter specifies the procedure that is to be executed in the processor mode specified by the ApcMode parameter.
+If specified, the *NormalRoutine* parameter specifies the procedure that is to be executed in the processor mode specified by the ApcMode parameter.
 This procedure will be called with the NormalContext parameter and two additional arguments provided by the system when the APC queued.

 In order to actually interrupt the execution of a thread, an APC object must be inserted into one of the thread's APC queues (there is a separate APC queue for user and kernel mode).